Learn how to build neural networks from scratch:

 - You should post all questions here.

-- Implement basic linear algebra operations
+- First we will implement basic linear algebra operations

-- Implement feed forward logic
+- Then implement feed forward logic

-- Implement backpropagation algorithm
+- Finally implement backpropagation algorithm

-- Implement basic XOR example
+- Now we will be ready to implement basic XOR example

 So let’s get started…